 Netflix shares dive as subscriber growth misses mark

-[SAN FRANCISCO] Netflix shares plunged Monday after the leading streaming television service said subscriber growth fell short of expectations in the recently ended quarter.
+NETFLIX shares plunged on Monday after the leading streaming television service said that subscriber growth fell short of expectations in the recently ended quarter.

 Membership in the quarter grew 5.2 million to a total of 130 million, matching the same period last year but a million shy of what Netflix had forecast, according to a letter released along with earnings figures.